-- What does “not primarily resident” mean?
+- What does “not primarily resident mean”?

 - How do you “retain” frontier worker status?

-- What do we know about the application process?
+- What is the application process?

 - Can applications be refused?

-- They are not primarily resident in the UK
+- Not primarily resident in the UK

-- And they are one of the following:
+- And one of the following

 - A worker in the UK